RickStrahl/MarkdownMonsterDocumentation/Common-Tasks/Switching-and-Customizing-Preview-Themes.md

 Make sure these values are provided in any template changes you make as these values are set during the render process and are also accessible to Addins and RenderExtensions that customize the render process.

-#### Custom Themes for Custom Preview Displays
+### Custom Themes for Custom Preview Displays
 Some of the things you can do is create custom templates that more closely match the display of your target platform.
 For example, you might want to match the styling of your Blog, or your documentation engine.

 Here's an example of a custom template that displays documentation content:

 ![A custom Theme for Documentation](/images/CustomThemeWebSurgeDocumentation.png)

-#### Creating a new Local Theme
+### Creating a new Local Theme
 Local themes simply use local resources for the CSS styling as shown in the last example.
 The CSS is linked directly from a local resource.
 This is the easiest way to deal with resources.

 To create a new theme:

-* Copy an existing folder from `PreviewThemes`
+* Copy an existing folder from `<install folder>\PreviewThemes`
+* Copy the folder to the Markdown Monster Common folder at:
+  `%appdata%\Markdown Monster\PreviewThemes` (or a custom location if you chose one)
-* Rename the folder to the name you want to see in the themes dropdown
+* Rename the folder to a new name - that name is displayed in the themes dropdown
 * Modify the `theme.html` or `theme.css` files to customize

-#### Web Theme
+### Web Themes
-You can also reference Web resources directly.
-For example, you might want to use the theme from your Weblog so your preview looks exactly like the blog you're going to post from your markdown.
+You can also reference Web resources directly from your `Theme.html` page.
+For example, you might want to use the theme from your Weblog so your preview looks exactly like the blog you're going to post from your markdown so you can link in the CSS stylesheet from your site.
+Note that you probably still want to use the default CSS style sheet to handle some formatting that is not covered by your online style sheet, but if it is to display your markdown the CSS should have most of the same functionality.

 You can simply link an external stylesheet to make that work.
 However, you probably will still need a little bit of extra CSS to format the base document.